Regions Bank Review

 BankBonus.com rating

-Regions Bank has a strong presence in the South and parts of the Mid West.
-If you live in their service area, you have access to numerous banking products such as checking accounts, savings accounts, CDs and MMAs.
+Regions Bank has a strong presence in the South and parts of the Midwest.
+Living in their service area allows you to access numerous banking products such as checking accounts, savings accounts, CDs, and MMAs.
 They are insured by the FDIC and offer great customer support.

 Pros